 It’s also important to be aware that, as with Mr. Estrada, police officers who charge those who film the police may claim that the filming interfered with an arrest or investigation and was an obstruction of justice under Florida law.
 Citizens should be mindful if they decide to record police, and do their best to make it clear – on video – that they could not be construed as interfering with the officer.

-If you or a loved one is concerned that your rights may have been violated, it’s important to have an experienced attorney that can help you understand your protections under the law.
-Contact our Miami attorneys at The Baez Law Firm for a consultation today.
+If you or a loved one is concerned that your rights may have been violated, it’s important to have an experienced lawyer that can help you understand your protections under the law.
+Contact our Miami lawyers at The Baez Law Firm for a consultation today.